 As part of a required school health examination, a student is weighed and his/her height is measured.
 These numbers are used to figure out the student’s body mass index or ‘BMI’.
 The BMI helps the doctor or nurse know if the student’s weight is in a healthy range or is too high or too low.
 New York State Education Law requires that BMI and weight status group be included as part of the student’s school health examination.
 Each year, a sample of school districts are selected to take part in a survey by the New York State Department of Health (DOH).

 When the district is selected to be part of the survey, parents will be notified that physical exams from the previous school year will be used for that NYS report.
-Bethlehem will NOT be surveyed in the 2022-23 school year, however, it is likely the district will be required to provide this information in 2023-24.
+Bethlehem has been selected to be surveyed in the 2023-24 school year.
 When surveyed by the state, only summary information is sent.
 No names or information about individual students are sent.
 Parents may choose to have a child’s information excluded from this survey report.
-An opt-out form is provided to parents when the district is notified that it will be part of the BMI survey.
+To opt your student out of the BMI survey, please contact your child’s school nurse.

 Medications in School